Pergolide: Side effects

 The drug is in decreasing use, as it was reported in 2003 to be associated with a form of heart disease called cardiac fibrosis.
-In 2007, The United States Food and Drug Administration announced a voluntary withdrawal of the drug by manufacturers due to the possibility of heart valve damage.
+In 2007, the United States Food and Drug Administration announced a voluntary withdrawal of the drug by manufacturers due to the possibility of heart valve damage.
 Pergolide is not currently available in the United States for human use.
 This problem is thought to be due to pergolide's action at the 5-HT2B serotonin receptors of cardiac myocytes, causing proliferative valve disease by the same mechanism as ergotamine, methysergide, fenfluramine, and other serotonin 5-HT2B agonists, including serotonin itself when elevated in the blood in carcinoid syndrome.
 Pergolide can rarely cause Raynaud's phenomenon.
-Among similar antiparkinsonian drugs, cabergoline but not lisuride exhibit this same type of serotonin receptor binding.
-In January, 2007, cabergoline (Dostinex) was reported also to be associated with valvular proliferation heart damage.
-In March 2007, pergolide was withdrawn from the U.S. market for human use, due to serious valvular damage that was shown in two independent studies.
+Among similar antiparkinsonian drugs, cabergoline, but not lisuride, exhibit this same type of serotonin receptor binding.
+In January 2007, cabergoline (Dostinex) was also reported to be associated with valvular proliferation heart damage.
+In March 2007, pergolide was withdrawn from the U.S. market for human use due to serious valvular damage that was shown in two independent studies.

 Pergolide has also been shown to impair associative learning.